Next: Package draw, Previous: Package diag [Contents][Index]

 The pdf is $$ f(x; m, n) = \cases{ B\left(\displaystyle{m\over 2}, \displaystyle{n\over 2}\right)^{-1} \left(\displaystyle{m\over n}\right)^{m/ 2} x^{m/2-1} \left(1 + \displaystyle{m\over n}x\right)^{-\left(n+m\right)/2} & $x > 0$ \cr \cr 0 & otherwise } $$

-Returns the value at x of the distribution function of a F random variable F(m,n), with m,n>0.
+Returns the value at x of the cumulative distribution function of a F random variable F(m,n), with m,n>0.

 The cdf is $$ F(x; m, n) = \cases{ 1 - I_z\left(\displaystyle{m\over 2}, {n\over 2}\right) & $x > 0$ \cr 0 & otherwise } $$